electron/electron/docs/api/webview-tag.md

 <webview src="https://www.github.com/" allowpopups></webview>
 ```

-If "on", the guest page will be allowed to open new windows.
+When this attribute is present the guest page will be allowed to open new
+windows.
+Popups are disabled by default.

 ### `webpreferences`